 A mentor of mine explained to me once that the most helpful step in finding healing from the past is to first move forward.
-For some of us, I believe God gives us a measure of grace early on in our faith that helps us do that.
-It’s like a veil, a gracious ignorance, where we’re somehow able to dissociate from certain crippling experiences, circumstances, habits, or scars we carry that we aren’t yet ready to confront.
+For some of us to do that, I believe God gives us a measure of grace early on in our faith that helps get us moving.
+It’s like a veil, a gracious ignorance, where we’re somehow able to disconnect from certain crippling experiences, circumstances, habits, or scars we carry that we aren’t yet ready to confront.
 The brokenness sinks into the background and the problems miraculously disappear.
-God provides the peace we need to embrace our new identity and work on making our new life with Him.
+God provides the peace we need to embrace our new identity and work on building our new life with Him.
 We learn, we grow, we mature, we develop new relationships, discover new purpose, and continue to build the beautiful future.

 But eventually, in God’s time, the veil lifts.
 What we thought we’d never have to deal with again rears its ugly head.
-It’s frustrating because we thought we solved this and now it feels like we regressed, like we’re right back where we started, no better than what we used to be.
+It’s frustrating because we thought we solved this and now it feels like we regressed—like we’re right back where we started, no better than what we used to be.
 But that’s not true.
 It’s only because we’ve moved forward that now we can go back.
-Because we’ve grown stronger and found the support we need to anchor us, it’s time to deal with our roots.
+Now that we’ve grown stronger and found the support and resources we need to anchor us, it’s time to deal with our roots.

 The book of Genesis tells a story about Jacob, who’s grown up to become a wealthy, successful man.
-One day he finds himself in a crisis, confronted by his brother Esau whom he had cheated a long time ago.
+One day he finds himself in a crisis, confronted by his brother Esau, whom he had cheated out of an inheritance a long time ago.
 Jacob is scared, and starts to pray.
 He spends the night wrestling with God, refusing to let Him go until he receives a blessing.
 Finally, God asks Jacob one thing: “What is your name?”

-The last time Jacob sought a blessing, he had pretended to be someone he was not.
+The last time Jacob sought a blessing, he had to pretend to be Esau to get it.
 He lied about who he was.
 When God asks Jacob for his name, Jacob returns to that time in his past.
 He remembers that he was born in second place, that his father didn’t love him, that his older brother was always the better hunter, that his mother was scheming and manipulative, and that the only way he would ever get his father’s blessing was to lie and say that he was Esau.
-This was what led him to become who he is—this is his story.
-He confesses, “My name is Jacob.”
+These were the painful realities that shaped Jacob’s life—this is his story.
+And so he confesses to God, “My name is Jacob.”

 And when Jacob faced who he was, God revealed who he would become: “Your name will no longer be Jacob, but Israel.”
 As Jacob owned his past, he was gifted with his destiny.

-And so as He asks me to confront my past, I know that He’s leading me and always with me.
+And so as God asks me to confront my past, I know that He’s leading me and always with me.
 I can lean on His goodness; I can stand in the storm.
-It’s hard, but feeling exposed, weak, and broken again is a price worth paying to finally accept who I am and embrace my true story.
+It’s hard, but feeling exposed, weak, and broken again is a price worth paying to finally begin accepting who I am and embracing my whole, true story.